cgogn/cgogn.github.io/index.md

 ### Attribute containers

 The central data structure used in CGoGN is __attribute containers__.
 An attribute container is a set of __attributes__ of arbitrary type that all have the same number of records.
 Attributes can be dynamically added and removed in an attribute container.
-An index identifies a tuple of records, one in each attribute.
+An index identifies a tuple of records, one in each attribute of the container.
 Records can be dynamically added and removed in an attribute container.
 Removed entries are actually only marked as removed and skipped during the traversals.
 They are left available for further record additions.

 Each __attribute__ is stored as a chunk array, i.e. a set of fixed size arrays.
 It allows the size of the attribute to grow while leaving all existing elements in place.
 Chunk size is chosen as a power of 2 so that the arithmetic operations needed to access the record of a given index (division and modulo) are very efficient.

-A map in CGoGN is encoded a set of attribute containers.
+A map in CGoGN is encoded as a set of attribute containers.
 The only mandatory container is the Dart container.
 According to the dimension of the map, it stores a variable number of attributes that encode the topological relations φ1, ..., φn.
 Each dart being represented by its index in the Dart container, these attributes store indices of linked darts in the Dart container.
 For each embedded cell dimension, the Dart container maintains an attribute that stores for each dart the index of its corresponding cell orbit.
 These indices correspond to entries in a dedicated attribute container.
 For example, in the map illustrated in Figure 5, Vertex and Face cells are embedded.
 The Dart container maintains _V_ and _F_ attributes that store the Vertex and Face index of each dart.
 Obviously, as explained in the [embedding](#embedding) section, all the darts of a same orbit share the same index.
 The Vertex and Face attribute containers store the data associated with each vertex and face cell of the map.

 <p align="center">
 	<img alt="Containers" src="/assets/img/containers.png">